Trithemius's catalog of magic (or "necromantic") books

 The earliest reference seems to be 1303-10 in Peter of Abano's Lucidator dubitabilium astronomiae.
 Numerous manuscripts and printed editions of Clavicula Salomonis exist.
 See Home#clavicula.

-The oldest ms (dated 1446) seems to be BnF Ital.
+The oldest ms. known at this point is a partial manuscript (2 leaves, manuscrit 86½ de la Bibliothèque capitulaire de Trente) that dates to 1380-1410, recently discovered by Matteo Cova.
+There is also a manuscript in Italian, dated 1446.BnF Ital.
 1524, fol.
-181r-235v (Italian).
+181r-235v.
 Edition in Gal, Florence, Jean-Patrice Boudet, and Laurence Moulinier-Brogi.
 "Vedrai mirabilia": un libro di magia del Quattrocento.
 Roma: Viella, 2017, pp. 362-419.
 Also:

-[2] Likewise, The Book of the Offices, which begins, “Many wise men have discussed.”
+[2] Likewise, The Book of the Offices [of Spirits], which begins, “Many wise men have discussed.”
 The which is worthless, sham, and full of falsehoods, nor is it remotely learned nor intelligible.
 And which wise person can read or hear it without laughing.
 In it demons are divided into four emperors, likewise many kings, dukes, marquises, and counts.
 Finally who can make the beliefs of the saints falsely and unjustly darkened by these obscenities and false superstitions, that Adam, Seth, Noah, Terah, Abraham, Moses, David, Solomon, Ezekiel, Daniel, and the rest of the Patriarchs and Prophets were devoted to the demonic arts, and the tables of the Schemhamphoras, and collected such absurdities, as these disreputable people suppose?

 [2] Not identified.
 This Liber officiorum is apparently different from the better known text described in item [33].